pendo-io/gomemcache/README.md

 This is a memcache client library for the Go programming language (http://golang.org/).

-This is a fork of github.com/bradfitz/gomemcache/memcache, with support for Autodiscovery client based on https://cloud.google.com/memorystore/docs/memcached/auto-discovery-overview
+It is a fork of https://github.com/bradfitz/gomemcache/memcache, with support for Autodiscovery client based on https://cloud.google.com/memorystore/docs/memcached/auto-discovery-overview